vandit86/aesi-phd/Practical/run-emulation.md

 `sudo ./waf --run "v2i-multipath --simTime=60 --sumo-gui=false  --use-mptcpd --iperf=30"`

+-simTime, Total duration of the simulation [s]

+-sumo-gui, "Use SUMO gui or not",

-–use-mptcp : set if you need to use netlink mptcp PM plugin (threashold -75 dBm, change backup flag of WLAN) –iperf=30  : if you want  that mptcpd run iperf session for 30 sec
+–use-mptcp : set if you need to use netlink mptcp PM plugin (threashold -75 dBm, change backup flag of WLAN)

+–iperf=30  : if you want  that mptcpd run iperf session for 30 sec

 4. After simulation end on ‘left’ NS, **merge dump** of 2 ifaces :